 The tour ends at the historic train depot for a fine lunch and libations at Maynards Market & Kitchen.

 While we hop on and off the streetcar, actual walking is about 2 miles total.
 The tour, including lunch, is about 4 hours total: roughly 10 AM to 2 PM.
-Wear comfortable shoes and bring your camera.
+Wear comfortable shoes, dress in layers and bring your camera.